Chart Color Schemes

 Cannon Hill's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Cannon Hill's health outcomes data shows excellent results, with younger age groups having a very low prevalence of common health conditions.
-Approximately 65% (4,806 people) have private health cover, significantly higher than the national average of 55.3%.
+Cannon Hill's health outcomes show excellent results, with younger age groups having a very low prevalence of common health conditions.
+Private health cover is exceptionally high here at approximately 65% (4,799 people), compared to the national average of 55.7%.

-Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 8.9% and 7.5% of residents respectively.
-A total of 73.9% of residents report no medical ailments, slightly higher than Greater Brisbane's 72.4%.
-Cannon Hill has a lower proportion of seniors aged 65 and over, at 10.2% (754 people), compared to Greater Brisbane's 15.6%.
+Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 8.9 and 7.5% of residents respectively.
+A total of 73.9% of residents report being completely clear of medical ailments, slightly higher than Greater Brisbane's 72.4%.
+As of 2016-17 (the latest available data), Cannon Hill has a lower proportion of seniors aged 65 and over at 10.2% (753 people) compared to Greater Brisbane's 15.6%.
 Despite this, health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health